carlocardella/hogwarts-colors-for-vscode/README.md

 ### Customization

-If you are using VSCode 1.12+ versions you can customize the colors to your liking, overriding the ones provided by this theme.
-More info [here](https://code.visualstudio.com/docs/getstarted/theme-color-reference).
+If you are using VSCode version 1.12+ you can customize the colors to your liking: for more info see [here](https://code.visualstudio.com/docs/getstarted/theme-color-reference).

 ## Credits